Right of Way at Intersections: Who Goes First and When to YieldUpdated Oct. 12, 2020

 When traffic lights are used to control an intersection, it is usually resoundingly obvious who must yield the right-of-way.
 When facing a green light, drivers may proceed with caution but yield to opposing traffic when turning left (unless the turn is protected by a green arrow signal).
 Yellow lights tell drivers to stop if it is safe to do so, while red lights always mean stop.
 However, the way in which vehicles may proceed having stopped at a red light is determined by several other factors.

 Red traffic lights

 All student drivers must refer to their state’s driving manual for details concerning right-of-way rules at red traffic lights in their area.
 Though, the rules listed below apply in most cases:

 - A solid red light indicates that traffic must wait until the light changes to green before entering the intersection.

 - A flashing red light indicates that traffic may proceed one car at a time, as would be the case when facing a stop sign.

-Most states permit turning right under a red traffic light, unless there are “NO RIGHT TURN ON RED” signs posted at the intersection.
+Most states permit turning right under a red traffic light, unless there is a “NO RIGHT TURN ON RED” sign posted at the intersection.
 Check out your driving handbook for details.
 Where right turns on red are allowed, drivers must still come to a complete stop and yield to all cross traffic and pedestrians before starting the turn.
 When turning left from a one-way street onto another one-way street, drivers are usually permitted to turn under a red traffic light.

 Yellow traffic lights